JonathanKise/JonathanKise/README.md

 ## About Me

-Hello!
-I'm [Your Name], a software developer with a passion for open source and building impactful projects.
-I have a background in [your background] and currently, I'm focused on [current focus, e.g., learning React, contributing to open source, etc.].
+I am a creator.
+I have a passion for hands-on system development.
+I have practical knowledge of electronic and mechanical systems backed by a strong computer science knowledge.
+I can rebuild a car engine as easily as I can write programs in C++.

 ## Skills and Technologies